Cross Sections and Weights

 The Weight Container

 In the long run, we plan to consolidate all possible weights into one structure with a simple getter for the user.
 This strategy is currently used when producing HepMC2 and HepMC3 output.
 In these two cases, all weights that appear in the event generation will automatically be transferred to the output files.
 This means that the HepMC file will automatically contain weights from various sources, e.g. weights from LHE files, automated shower variations, etc. Note that for LHEF files, only the detailed format is currently supported in the weight container, and that the names of weights appearing in HepMC will use the convention discussed in [But14], page 162.
-The sample main programs main44.cc and main45.cc illustrate this behaviour.
+The sample main program main134.cc illustrates this behaviour.

 In this context, the following program methods are relevant: